webpack/webpack-cli/OPTIONS.md

   --no-stats-chunk-groups                                                            Negative 'stats-chunk-groups' option.
   --stats-chunk-modules                                                              Add built modules information to chunk information.
   --no-stats-chunk-modules                                                           Negative 'stats-chunk-modules' option.
+  --stats-chunk-modules-space <value>                                                Space to display chunk modules (groups will be collapsed to fit this space, value is in number of modules/group).
   --stats-chunk-origins                                                              Add the origins of chunks and chunk merging info.
   --no-stats-chunk-origins                                                           Negative 'stats-chunk-origins' option.
   --stats-chunk-relations                                                            Add information about parent, children and sibling chunks to chunk information.